Malivil/TTT-Randomat-20/README.md

 - Fazzy from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Bullseye", "Hedge Your Bets", "Typeracer", "Second Chance", "Stick With Me" events
 - Fyxen from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Incriminating Evidence" and "Breadcrumbs" events
 - Hyper from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Olympic Sprint" event and for one of the options in the "Paranormal Activity" event
-- Pardzival from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Flip the Script", "That Doesn't Sound Right", and "Narration" events
+- Pardzival from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Flip the Script", "That Doesn't Sound Right", and "Narration" events and the name of the "Down Under" event
 - Spirit from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Gifts from the Dead" event and the name of the "Breadcrumbs" event
 - Technofrood from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Paranormal Activity" and "They have a cave troll" events
+- Tryhardsupreme from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Down Under" event
 - Woodysus from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Our Little Secret" event
 - Matt from Nanotekkit for the idea for the "Boo!", "RISE FROM YOUR...
 Bees?", and "Smoke Signals" events
 - Shahad from Nanotekkit for the idea for the "Earthquake" event